SuperBruceJia/pytorch-flask-deploy-webapp/README.md

-## Deploy PyTorch Model with Flask and Docker as Web App
+## MedicalNER: Deploy PyTorch NER Model with Flask and Docker as Web App

 A pretty and customizable web app to deploy your DL model with ease